RISCV-MYTH-WORKSHOP/riscv_myth_workshop_mar21-RachelCN/Day3_5/README.md

 # Digital logic with TL Verilog in Makerchip IDE

-The first step to learning about digital logic is learning about logic gates.Logic gate circuits can be implemented in Makerchip as follows.
+The first step to learning about digital logic is learning about logic gates.
+Logic gate circuits can be implemented in Makerchip as follows.

 __1. NOT Gate__